 The Present term of Shri Amit Manakiwala as Whole Time Director has expired on30.06.2017.
 As Shri Amit Manakiwala is approaching retirement age he has expressed hisdesire not to renew his term for a further period and therefore he has given hisresignation from the post of his Directorship w.e.f.
 31.08.2017.
 The Board of Director hasaccepted his resignation in its Board Meeting held on 05.08.2017.
 Your Directors place onrecord their appreciation for the valuable service advice and guidance rendered by ShriAmit Manakiwala as a member of core management team for last 25 years.

 The Board has identified the following officials as Key Managerial Personnel pursuantto Section 203 of the Companies Act 2013:

 The Board during the financial year 2016-17 met five times and Audit Committee met fourtimes.
 All the recommendations made by the Audit Committee during the year were acceptedby the Board.
 The details of the constitution and meetings of the Board and the Committeesheld during the year are provided in the Corporate Governance Report which forms part ofthis Annual Report.

-13. NOMINATION AND REMUNERATION COMMITTEE
+13. NOMINATION AND REMUNERATION COMMITTEE:

-As per the section 178(1) of the Companies Act 2013 the Company has constitutedNomination And Remuneration Committee details of which are provided in the CorporateGovernance Report which forms part of this Annual Report.
+As per the Section 178(1) of the Companies Act 2013 the Company has constitutedNomination and Remuneration Committee details of which are provided in the CorporateGovernance Report which forms part of this Annual Report.